-Dog and Cat Spay and Neuter Services in St. John, IN
+Cat and Dog Spay and Neuter Services in St. John, IN

 One of the most important steps in your pet’s development is their spay or neuter surgery.
-This procedure is something we recommend for all dogs and cats in St. John with the following goals in mind:
+Cat and dog spay and neuter surgery is something we recommend for all pets in St. John, IN, with the following goals in mind:

 - To prevent unexpected pregnancies and unwanted litters